Rutuja123-dos/Simple-Calculator/README.md

 2. Save the code as calculator.py.

-3. Open your terminal (remember, move it to the left if you prefer!) and run: python calculator.py
+3. Open your terminal and run: python calculator.py

 ## 🧠 Technical Highlights